Can a router finally stop us from doing the Wi‑Fi yoga (phone in one hand, router in the other)?

 Dead Wi‑Fi zones are the modern household’s sneaky villain.
 We’ve all stood in a hallway or on a balcony waving a phone like it’s a magic wand just to keep a Zoom call alive.

-We looked for systems that don’t just push numbers on a spec sheet.
+We looked for mesh systems that don’t just push numbers on a spec sheet.
 We want real coverage, steady latency, and an ecosystem that behaves—less fiddling, more working.
-Newer 6E radios, dedicated backhauls, and smarter mesh software actually change the experience, not just the marketing copy.
+Newer 6E radios, dedicated backhauls, and smarter mesh software actually change the experience, not just the marketing copy — the same dead-zone lens in our Wi‑Fi for gaming & streaming guide.

 Top Picks